tom-yen/SDL_Pi_SmartPlantPi/README.md

 # all SmartPlantPi Documentation on www.switchdoc.com/SmartPlantPi

+May 27, 2017:  Fixed Typo in README.md - Thanks Daniels!

 April 17, 2017:  Release Version 012<BR>
 Modified code (backwardly compatible) to install Grove PowerSave to make Moisture Sensor more reliable and longer lasting<BR>